Carreau/phd-dissertation/parts/part2.rst

 following step:

     - Probe trap is approaching the actin-bead at constant speed until the minimal approach distance has been reached.
-    - At the minimal distance the traps remain statinary for the predifined (typical 3 seconds) resting time.
+    - At the minimal distance the traps remain stationary for the predefined (typical 3 seconds) resting time.
     - Probe trap returns to its initial position at constant speed.
     - Cycle is repeated as many times as set.